thetizzo/git-cop/README.md

 | true    | error    | none     |

 Ensures there is a leading, empty line, between the commit subject and body.
-Generally, this isn't an issue but sometimes the Git CLI can be misued or a misconfigured Git editor will smash the subject line and start of the body as one run-on paragraph.
+Generally, this isn't an issue but sometimes the Git CLI can be misused or a misconfigured Git editor will smash the subject line and start of the body as one run-on paragraph.
 Example:

     # Disallowed